 - Set time limits for games and apps

 - Monitors YouTube searches and what is views

 - Some functionality is only available on Android

 - Does not monitor content on social, only time spent on social

-The reviews are mixed again for this app but skew towards the positive.
+The reviews for this app lean towards the positive.
 The concerns expressed include that the customer service is not great; each game has its own time limits enabling kids to switch from game to game to game, the time limits are a permanent schedule (not flexible) and that some kids have found a way around the app altogether.

 Parental control apps are a personal preference and a personal choice.
-When looking at these apps and considering what might work best for you, think about the information that would be most beneficial to you.
+When looking at these apps, first consider what might work best for you.
+Secondly, think about the information that would be most beneficial to you.
 If it is screen time monitoring, Google Family Link might be worth considering.
-If it’s content monitoring, then you might want to check out Bark.
+For instance, if it’s content monitoring you are looking for, then you might want to check out Bark.
 Whatever you decide to check into, keep in mind that no solution will cover all aspects of online monitoring and that there will likely be a few bumps in the road.
-But, if the app can help you, the parent/guardian, help your child make better online decisions, and give you a tiny break from worrying, then those bumps aren’t the worst thing in the world.
+In conclusion, if the app can help you, the parent/guardian, help your child make better online decisions, and give you a tiny break from worrying, then those bumps aren’t the worst thing in the world.